UBC-MDS/DSCI-554_Survey/draft_questions.md

 3. How would you rate your coding skills?
  - Scale?

+(for remaining questions, should we have categories or allow free responses?)
 4. What subject did you study as an undergraduate?

-- Arts/Humanities, Bio/Life Sciences, Math/Physical Sciences, Social Sciences/Management, Engineering
+- e.g. Arts/Humanities, Bio/Life Sciences, Math/CS/Physical Sciences, Social Sciences/Management, Engineering

 5. How many years of work experience did you have before starting the program?
-- Categories? e.g. 0-5, 5-10
-- Free response?

 6. What gender do you identify with?